jwplayer/jwplayer/CONTRIBUTING.md

 A bug is a *demonstrable* problem caused by code in the repository.
 Bug reports are very helpful!
 If you think you've found a bug in the player we'd love to know about it (and fix it).

 #### Hold Up!
-Before submitting an issue, please do your best to confirm that your issue is *reproducable* and a problem with our player by running through this checklist.
+Before submitting an issue, please do your best to confirm that your issue is *reproducible* and a problem with our player by running through this checklist.
 Afterwards, if you're still unsure about the cause of your problem, please feel free to submit an issue and we'll do our best to help.
 For issues building & developing the player, skip this guide and submit a report directly.

 ##### Issue Checklist
 1. Check the console: